Knowing how to choose a fishing charter is the single most important part of any fishing trip.

-Although you’ll still be able to catch fish on a vessel under 32 feet, the cruise is less likely to be comfortable or stable.
-The ship tends to bounce around a bit more and you’re able to feel most of the bumps up close and personal.
+Although you’ll still be able to catch fish on a vessel under 32 feet, the cruise is likely to be less comfortable or stable.
+The boat will tend to bounce around a bit more and you’ll feel most of the bumps up close and personal.
 Groups of more than 4 are advised to look for a bigger boat.

 Charters between 33 and 35 feet are considered optimal for the overall experience, but generally speaking, the heavier the boat, the smoother you can expect the sailing to be.

 The speed of the boat is another highly important aspect of the journey.
-It usually takes some time to reach the fishing grounds, so if one captain pushes the charter at 35 knots whereas the other approaches the same location at half that speed, a 45 mile run could be only a small portion of the entire tour, or could cost you a couple hours’ worth of fishing time.
+It usually takes some time to reach the fishing grounds, so if one captain pushes the charter at 35 knots whereas the other approaches the same location at half that speed, a 45 mile run could cost you a couple hours worth of fishing time.

 Party or Private?

-Other than the boat’s speed and size, the type of the charter should be considered as well.
+Other than the boat’s speed and size, you should also consider the type of charter you’re booking.

-If you’re on a budget and don’t mind sharing the boat with a bunch of strangers on your trip offshore, think about booking a party charter.
-These ships can sometimes carry up to 100 fishermen at a time and generally sail out of the spacier marinas.
-Unlike private vessels, party charters pay a per-person (so-called ‘flat’) fee.
-There are shared trips that only count 10 people or less.
+If you’re on a budget and don’t mind sharing the boat with a bunch of strangers, think about fishing on a party boat.
+These ships can sometimes carry up to 100 anglers at a time and generally sail out of the larger marinas.
+Unlike private vessels, party boats (or head boats, as they’re also called) charge a per-person fee.

-Other than still being crowded with both people and lines, an additional setback to this charter type is the fact that it doesn’t leave the dock on a specific day unless more than a certain number of passengers decided to go along.
-This means that if you have a tight schedule you have to stick to, you might want to start looking for private charters exclusively.
+Other than being crowded with both people and lines, the setback to this charter type is the fact that it doesn’t leave the dock on a specific day unless a certain number of passengers decides to go.
+This means that if you have a tight schedule to stick to, you might want to look at private charters exclusively.

-Also, if it’s a slow day, only a few fish get caught during the entire trip, so it’s less likely it’s gonna be you on the other side of the lucky line.
-The anglers often regularly rotate around the party ship in order to give everyone an equal chance at reeling in the big one, but most of the people on board eventually go home empty-handed.
+Also, if it’s a slow day, only a few fish get caught during the entire trip, so it’s less likely to be you on the lucky line.
+The anglers often rotate around the party ship in order to give everyone an equal chance at reeling in the big one, but most of the people on board can go home empty-handed.

-Moral of the story: if you’re the type of angler that prefers comfort and catch above…uhm, feeling uncomfortable and possibly not catching anything, you might want to stick to the private charters.
+Moral of the story: if you’re the type of angler that prefers comfort and catch over feeling uncomfortable and possibly not catching anything, you might want to stick to the private charters.

 6. Sharing Your Fishing Philosophy

-There are several general fish-related questions anglers tend to overlook, even though they feel very strongly about the possible answers.
-Just so there isn’t any major miscommunication between you and the captain, make sure to learn what his views are about the following:
+There are some general fish-related questions anglers tend to overlook, even though they feel very strongly about the possible answers.
+Just so there isn’t any major miscommunication between you and the captain, make sure to learn what their views are about the following:

 Is the catch guaranteed?

-Most captains, however, advise their customers to ‘expect nothing’ regarding the physical catch, but assure the clients they will do anything in their power to put them on the fish, and with proper techniques too: no cutting corners, no shortcuts that undervalue the nature of the sport.
+Most captains, however, advise their customers to “expect nothing” ni terms of the catch, but assure the clients they will do everything in their power to put them on the fish.
+And with proper techniques too.
+No cutting corners, no shortcuts that undervalue the nature of the sport.

-What is your catch-and-release policy and who takes the fish home?
+What’s your catch-and-release policy and who keeps the fish?

 This is a big one, especially in some cases.
-Many boats own a commercial license besides primarily (or sometimes secondarily) providing a charter service, and selling the fish they catch on a daily basis comprises a substantial portion of their overall income.
-It is customary, in these situations, to let the captain keep most of the fish that’s been caught during the trip.
+Many boats own a commercial license besides primarily (or sometimes secondarily) providing a charter service, and selling the fish they catch makes up a substantial portion of their overall income.
+It’s customary, in these situations, to let the captain keep most of the fish that’s caught on the trip.

-Still, you are a paying customer, and as such are completely entitled to choose what happens with your catch.
-Whether you’d like all of it to be kept by your party (unless, of course, the rules and regulations dictate differently), or insist on exclusively practicing catch-and-release on the ship that you paid for, be sure to make these preferences clear to the captain prior to departure.
+Still, you are a paying customer, and as such are entitled to choose what happens with your catch.
+Whether you’d like all of it to be kept by your party (within what the rules and regulations dictate), or insist on exclusively practicing catch-and-release on your trip, be sure to make these preferences clear to the captain prior to departure.

 7. Gear & Beer

 If you’re not bringing your own tackle with you, relying on the captain to provide you with the appropriate equipment is essential.
-Many of the bigger fish will have little problem overpowering cheap rods and reels.
-A premature line wear should be a clear sign that the gear for game fish has been overstressed.
-The amount of care the boat owner show towards to his tackle is very much indicative of what you may expect from the rest of the trip.
+Bigger fish will have little problem overpowering cheap rods and reels.
+Premature line wear should be a clear sign that the gear for game fish has been overstressed.
+The amount of care the boat owner shows toward his tackle is very indicative of what you can expect from the rest of the trip.